-The Center for the Study of Innovation in Education was established by the decision of the Academic Council of the Institute of Education in December 2014.
+The Laboratory for Educational Innovation Research was established by the decision of the Academic Council of the Institute of Education in December 2014.
 We are open to collaborate with all who are interested in the research of innovative ecosystems and processes in education.

 The 2019 Innovations in Education Competition, organized by HSE University’s Institute of Education and the Rybakov Foundation, received more than 600 project submissions.
 First prize went to a St. Petersburg-based team for a project that aims to combat bullying against hearing-impaired children.
 The winners received an internship grant valid in any country in the world courtesy of the Institute of Education.

 According to a report by the Organization for Economic Cooperation and Development (OECD) entitled Measuring Innovation in Education 2019: What Has Changed in the Classroom?, Russia ranked among the top three countries where schools are changing most rapidly.

 This February, the OECD Headquarters in Paris welcomed a premier cohort of educational experts from the EU, the USA, Australia, Argentina, Chile, Russia, etc. for a global forum to discuss findings from OECD’s large-scale project that analyzes how the landscapes of educational innovations have been evolving across 40 countries during the past 10 years.

 This is the first project in the five-year history of the competition that is not directly related to social issues.
 The project’s authors will receive a travel grant and the opportunity to present their start-up anywhere in the world.

 Anastasia Andreeva, a student in HSE’s Comparative Social Research MA and research assistant at IOE’s Center for Educational Innovation, has recently set off for Paris, France to take up an academic internship with the Organization for Economic Cooperation and Development (OECD).
 During her stay, Anastasia will focus on exploring various frameworks in measuring educational innovations.